Molluscum contagiosum: Diagnosis and treatment

 No matter which treatment is used, treatment takes time.
 The following explains the different treatments and what each involves.

-Cantharidin (beetle juice): Made from blister beetles, dermatologists have used this to treat warts and molluscum since the 1950s.
+Dermatologists have been using cantharidin to treat warts and molluscum since the 1950s.
 When treating molluscum bumps, your dermatologist applies the beetle juice to each bump.
-Your dermatologist will apply it to each bump in such a way that a water blister forms.
+Your dermatologist will apply it to each bump in such a way that a water blister later forms.

-You should see a blister on each treated bump within 24 to 48 hours.
+You will likely see a blister on each treated bump within 24 to 48 hours.
 As the skin heals, the bumps clear.
 This usually occurs within 2 weeks.

-To be effective, most patients need 2 in-office treatments.
+To be effective, most patients need at least 2 in-office treatments.

 Wash off cantharidin after treatment

-When your dermatologist uses cantharidin (beetle juice) to treat molluscum, you need to wash it off at home with soap and water to prevent a serious skin irritation.
+When your dermatologist uses cantharidin (beetle juice) to treat molluscum, you need to wash it off at home with soap and water, within the time frame that your dermatologist gives you.
+This helps prevent excessive blistering that could lead to serious skin irritation.

-When applied by a dermatologist, this is a safe and effective treatment for molluscum.
-It’s often a treatment for young children because it is painless when applied.
+When applied by a dermatologist, cantharidin is a safe and effective treatment for molluscum.
+It’s often used to treat young children because it is painless when applied.

-Cryosurgery: Your dermatologist applies an extremely cold substance to each molluscum bump.
+To perform cryosurgery, your dermatologist applies an extremely cold substance like liquid nitrogen to each molluscum bump.
 This extreme cold can effectively destroy the bumps.
-Because new molluscum can form, you will need to return for treatment every 2 to 3 weeks until the bumps clear.
+Because new molluscum bumps can form, you will need to return for treatment every 2 to 3 weeks until the bumps clear.

 Cryosurgery can be painful, so it’s not recommended for young children.
 Due to the pain, it’s seldom used to treat patients who have many molluscum bumps.

 Curettage: During this treatment, your dermatologist uses a medical device called a curette to remove the molluscum bumps from the skin.
-In skilled hands, this is a simple and effective treatment that causes little or no bleeding.
+In skilled hands, this is an effective treatment that causes little or no bleeding.

 Because your dermatologist cuts into the skin, this treatment can be frightening for young children.
 As such, curettage is usually only performed on older children, teens, and adults.

 Pulsed dye laser (PDL): This may be a treatment option for someone who has many molluscum bumps.
-It’s also recommended for patients with difficult-to-treat molluscum, such as people with AIDS.
+It’s also recommended for patients with difficult-to-treat molluscum, including those who are immunosuppressed.

-Studies show that PDL can effectively treat dozens of bumps in less than 2 minutes.
+Studies show that PDL can effectively treat dozens of bumps.
 During one such study, 43 patients who had many molluscum bumps were treated with the PDL.
 In 42 of these patients, all the bumps cleared within one month of PDL treatment.

-The treated skin tends to heal completely between 1 and 2 weeks on the face.
-When treating other areas of the body, the skin tends to heal completely between 2 and 4 weeks.
+The treated skin tends to heal completely in 1 to 2 weeks on the face.
+When treating other areas of the body, the skin tends to heal completely in 2 to 4 weeks.

 If you are considering PDL, it’s important to know the following: